General terms and conditions for a targeted grant

 The amount of a targeted grant and its use

-The intended purpose and period of use for targeted grants are specified in the contract.
-The period of use is the period during which the recipient uses the granted funds.
+The intended purpose and the deadline for the realization of the goalof use for targeted grants are specified in the contract.
 The full amount of the targeted grant is paid by bank transfer to the bank account of the recipient of the grant.

 Recipients of targeted grants must:

-- use the targeted grant funds for the purpose specified in the application and contract, within the period specified in the contract;
+- use the targeted grant funds for the purpose specified in the application and contract;

 - submit a report on the use of the grant funds in respect to the project outcomes and finances to the Cultural Endowment within one month after carrying out the project or part thereof, and no later than one month after the period of use of the grant ends;